 Uber Eats is one of the most popular delivery services in New York City.
 You don’t even need a car to deliver for them.
 When you sign up on the website, you have the option to select your mode of transportation from a car, bike, scooter, or foot.
 Just select “delivery by bicycle or foot,” which is available in New York City and select other locations, when you are signing up.

 You will be delivering on foot, so you won’t need to provide a driver’s license or car insurance.
-However, Uber Eats needs a few other documents from you before you can start delivering.
+However, Uber Eats needs a few other documents, and a bank account number from you before you can start delivering.
 You need to give them a government-issued ID and a Social Security number.

 Uber Eats performs a background check before you can start delivering for them.
 There are a few things that could disqualify you from being a food delivery walker in NYC.
 First, you can’t be under 18 years old.
 Second, if you’ve committed a violent crime, felony, or sexual offence, or have pending charges for those crimes, you will also be disqualified.